OSGConnect/tutorial-bwa/README.md

 queue 1
 ```

-You will notice that the .log, .out, and .error files will be saved to a folder called `TestJobOutput`.
+You will notice that the `.log`, `.out`, and `.error` files will be saved to a folder called `TestJobOutput`.
 We need to create this folder using `mkdir TestJobOutput` before we submit our job.

 We will call the script for this analysis `bwa-test.sh` and it should contain the following information: